Mohadeseh-Atyabi/Fuzzy-expert-system-for-heart-disease-diagnosis/README.md

 # Fuzzy-expert-system-for-heart-disease-diagnosis
 In this project, our goal is to design a fuzzy expert system to detect whether a person has heart disease.

+## Inputs
 The inputs to this problem include the following:

 - Blood pressure:
 ![image](https://user-images.githubusercontent.com/72689599/179025325-0aa9ce04-0b41-4391-88ba-286407666736.png)